jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-11-09-real-time-streaming-with-kafka-and-flink-3/index.md

 ## Infrastructure

+### AWS Infrastructure

-The AWS infrastructure is created using [Terraform](https://www.terraform.io/) and the source can be found in the [**GitHub repository**](https://github.com/jaehyeon-kim/flink-demos/tree/master/real-time-streaming-aws) of this post - see the [previous post](/blog/2023-10-26-real-time-streaming-with-kafka-and-flink-2) for details especially.
+The AWS infrastructure is created using [Terraform](https://www.terraform.io/) and the source can be found in the [**GitHub repository**](https://github.com/jaehyeon-kim/flink-demos/tree/master/real-time-streaming-aws) of this post - see the [previous post](/blog/2023-10-26-real-time-streaming-with-kafka-and-flink-2) for details.
 The infrastructure can be deployed (as well as destroyed) using Terraform CLI as shown below.

 ```bash
 # initialize